 [What other traits, because sometimes size doesn’t predict things??]

-Other predator traits are likely to influence prey selection criteria in this consumer groups as well, an idea that has already gained attention both within invertebrate food webs (Laigle et al. 2017) and scaled across food webs in many environmental contexts (Brose et al. 2019).
+Other predator traits are likely to influence prey selection criteria in this consumer group as well, an idea that has already gained attention both within invertebrate food webs (Laigle et al. 2017) and scaled across food webs in many environmental contexts (Brose et al. 2019).
 For invertebrate-only food webs, hunting strategy and hunting “tools” are promising traits in terms of generality and their role in shaping predator niche (e.g. Schmitz spider papers).
 Indeed, given that the predators in our analysis of a single environment partitioned prey items by predator species without a significant effect of predator body size (Figure 4), it seems likely that some species-specific hunting trait may drive variation in prey selection for small-bodied invertebrates, even when they have the same available prey items.
 In our dataset, a few promising traits and surprising variations from expected body size patterns may provide fruitful next steps for diet DNA metabarcoding in these consumers.
 Specifically, while centipedes are generally thought to relax size constraints due to venom use (e.g. Digel et al.), the centipede, Geophilomorpha sp., consumed only proportionally small prey (mean predator-prey mass ratio 247 ± 61:1, Figure 2B), suggesting not all hunting tools always relax body size constraints.
 Conversely, the earwig E. annulipes, for which neither venom or web use is reported as a hunting strategy, fed on proportionally very large prey compared to predator body size (mean ± standard error of predator-prey mass ratio 4.35 ± 1.99:1, Figure 2B), either suggesting some other tool use in this predator or a reliance on scavenging (Wilson-Rankin et al. papers).
 These patterns are promising for further studies on the traits that extend within and across groups of terrestrial invertebrate consumers and the use of combined genetic tools (e.g. RNA sequencing) to determine whether prey items detected in predator diets were consumed live or scavenged (e.g. Nielson et al.).
 How important these traits may be in structuring a particular food web will depend on the species composition and the relative proportion of predator diversity and biomass with each of these traits, but differences among these communities in structure and function may be linked to the different constraints faced by predators with different hunting traits (e.g. Os Schmitz papers).

 [DNA data is cool]